bcourter/bcourter.github.io/_posts/2025-01-20-agentic-engineering.md

 ## Executive Summary

 The future of AI in engineering won't arrive as a single superintelligent design system.
-Instead, 2025 will see the rise of specialized AI agents that work alongside engineers throughout the product lifecycle - simulating assemblies, automating documentation, optimizing components, and configuring supply chains.
+Instead, 2025 will see the rise of specialized AI agents that work alongside engineers throughout the product lifecycle &mdash; simulating assemblies, automating documentation, optimizing components, and configuring supply chains.
 These agents, operating both within existing tools and through new platforms, represent a fundamental shift in how we develop products, one that promises to dramatically accelerate and enhance the engineering process.
 Success will require solving key technical challenges around security and agent coordination.
 GCL is convening industry leaders this spring to tackle these challenges together.

 ## Vision